BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 {:toc}

 # Grep and Sed

-In this session, we will learn about a few of the most frequently used tools that are very useful for extracting and modifying data.
+In this session, we will learn about a few of the most frequently-used tools that are very useful for extracting and modifying data.

-## Command Line Interface (CLI) Text editors (for Small-ish Files)
+## Command Line Interface (CLI) Text Editors (for Small-ish Files)

 In general, we rarely work with binary file formats (e.g. MS Office files) in the command line interface (CLI).
 Instead, we usually work with ASCII (or plain text) files.

 We can use a GUI program like gedit (Ubuntu), Text Edit (macOS), or Notepad++ (Windows) to edit these files.
 However, there are also several command line programs available that you can use to edit files inside the command line console.
 Below is a selection of the most commonly used editors.
 There's no real difference in capabilities, it's simply a matter of personal preference which you prefer.